MetaBureau/google-map-integration/IntegrateGoogleMaps.md

    - Go To Enable API & Services
    - Click Enable APIs And Services
      ![Enable APIs And Services screen shot](./images/image-4.png)
-   - Search For Maps JavaScript API, Places API, Geocoding API Enable All of them.
+   - Search for Maps JavaScript API, Places API, Geocoding API, and enable all of them.

    > Note: Maps JavaScript API is free to use but you need to set up a billing account to get rid of the limitations and watermark that comes with it.